 Khan Academy "Learn anything, for anyone, for free" lots of online tutorials, great for learning the ideas, less focused on specific syllabi

-Brilliant - Teaches a veriety of science, math and logic ideas, has a free component that is very interesting and definately worth investigating, I haven't tried the premium version, but potentially it could be lifechanging.
-More likely however, it will be like buying gym membership, works very well for some, not most.
+Brilliant - Teaches a variety of science, math and logic ideas, has a free component that is very interesting and definitely worth investigating, I haven't tried the premium version, but potentially it could be life-changing.
+More likely, however, it will be like buying a gym membership, works very well for some, not most.

 What books should you read?

 A couple of books

-There is an ocean of varieties of literature, most of it is was not written with the intention (or the desireless action leading to) helping you to think better.
-A great way to find out about good ideas is reading.
+There is an ocean of varieties of literature, the best book for you will be the one that influences your thinking and inspires you the most.
+This means that the best books to read change as you grow and develop.
 I have highlighted a list of books that you could read that cuts across a variety of genres, cultures and periods in history and organised it into a Periodic Table of Literature (click here).
 Reading any books (or even just about them) from this selection would be a smashing idea!

 A lot of my students have asked about attending programs run AT very prestigious universities, but often when I look into them, they are simply renting the buildings that are empty because the undergrads are on holiday.
 What makes them remarkable though, is their cost, they are often, per annum as expensive as the tuition of attending e.g. Harvard would be.
 But you do not get a recognisable qualification.
 There is even an argument to suggest going on these heavily promoted and extremely profitable trips designed to appeal to teenagers, that while you may see the buildings, you will know nothing of the real experience, the competition, the intensity of the deadlines and the toughness of the lifestyle.